Wolf-Tungsten/circt/docs/CorvusCompiler/HWPartitionModules.md

 This document captures the behaviour implemented in `lib/Dialect/HW/Transforms/HWPartitionModules.cpp`.
-The pass duplicates the `hw.module` referenced by `--module-name`, producing one clone per `repcut_partitions` identifier and rewriting the original module into a wrapper that instantiates all partition clones.
+The pass duplicates the `hw.module` referenced by `--module-name`, producing one clone per `hw.repcut_partitions` identifier and rewriting the original module into a wrapper that instantiates all partition clones.

 ## High-Level Goals

 - Require a `--module-name` option to pick the single `hw.module` that will be partitioned; other modules are left untouched.
-- Discover every partition identifier recorded in `repcut_partitions` attributes within the selected module.
+- Discover every partition identifier recorded in `hw.repcut_partitions` attributes within the selected module.
 - Produce one clone per partition, remove operations that do not belong to that partition, and shrink the port list to the signals that remain in use.